5argon/AndroidNotchCutoutDatabase/README.md

 The notch popularized by the iPhone X is officially called "cutout" by Google.
 So I will go by this term.
+For programmers it is critical to detect that the phone has a notch or not.
+Unfortunately the reliable API is on Android Pie but these notch goes widespread just before Android Pie (Oreo 8.1.0), and these devices would be in the market for 2-3 years.
+As long as there is a probability that the user has Oreo phone with a notch we need an other way to detect it, that is, comparing the device's information with this database.

 I guarantee no correctness of this list.
 Almost all of this was gathered by searching for images/articles.

 ## Usage